harshit-321/Road-Accident-Excel-Dashboard/README.md

 Download the Excel file (Road_Accident_Analysis_Dashboard.xlsx)

-Open in Microsoft Excel (2016 or later recommended)
+Open using Microsoft Excel (2016 or later recommended)

 Enable content if prompted